Bethune: The Making of a Hero: Shooting

 A Japanese plane could not be found in China for a scene of an attack against Bethune's caravan, but was found in Canada.
 However, the Chinese could not find somebody to fly it and a foreign pilot would not be allowed to fly over a military sensitive area.
 A model plane, that arrived months late, was given to the production, but it was destroyed in a test flight.
 Sutherland stated "Thankfully, the pilot was unhurt".

-Allan criticized Sutherland as "egomaniacal" and for wanting the script rewritten.
-Allan, whose contract with Filmline required his permission to be granted to any script changes, approved Don Miller to be a script doctor while Dennis Miller was hired by Sutherland.
+Allan criticized Sutherland for wanting the script rewritten and that he was "egomaniacal".
+Allan, whose contract with Filmline required his permission to be granted to any script changes, approved Don Miller to be a script doctor while Dennis Clark was hired by Sutherland.
 Sutherland claimed that "Ted’s script was pretentious and two-dimensional and unplayable" and that the script was rewritten by Dennis Clark, one of the three uncredited writers.
 Clark also claimed that he wrote the film and stated that "Contractually, I shouldn’t be talking to you, but the producers haven’t paid me for my last year of work, so I have no qualms about it", as he was still owed $30,000 for his work on the film.
 Borsos stated that there were thirty-three drafts of the film, and that Clark wrote most of the film.
 Clermont stated that Clark's claims were "totally ridiculous" and that he should either file a union grievance or "shut up".

-Clark and Helen Shaver had to pay for their return to Canada from China themselves.